Student-Athletes Right to Know Act Information

 What is the NCAA policy on scholarship duration?

-The current NCAA policy permits scholarships to be awarded for no longer than one academic year at a time.
+Athletic scholarships at UC Davis are awarded on a one-year basis.
 They may be for less than the academic year if the student-athlete is a midyear enrollee, is graduating after fall or winter quarter or the student-athlete has never been awarded an athletic scholarship before.
 Summer scholarships must be a separate award and may only be awarded if the student-athlete was on scholarship during the previous academic year and at a maximum may be proportionate to what was received.

 What is UC Davis' policy on the renewal or nonrenewal of an athletic scholarship?

-It is currently the policy of UC Davis that a scholarship will be renewed at the same amount or higher in continuing years unless the student-athlete has failed to comport him or herself appropriately, rendered themselves academically ineligible, quit the team voluntarily or has stopped attending required practices, meetings and competitions without proper authorization to do so by the head coach.
+Generally, it is the policy of UC Davis that a scholarship will be renewed at the same amount or higher in continuing years unless the student-athlete has failed to comport him or herself appropriately, rendered themselves academically ineligible, quit the team voluntarily or has stopped attending required practices, meetings and competitions without proper authorization to do so by the head coach.

 What if the student-athlete suffers a temporary or permanent sports-related injury?
 What if there is a coaching change?
 What if a student-athlete's performance is deemed to be below expectations?